The Cold at Inuit Nunangat

 The maps respond to the abundance of media stories that amplify the Arctic as a distant, melting place, Inuit and animals as inevitable victims of climate change, and the emergence of new economic "opportunities" for the rest of the world.

-Instead, this project re-centers the narrative of a balanced earth and how it comes to be through Inuit self-determination and stewardship of their homelands.
-And the responsibilities of southerners to cease interfering with Inuit obligations on the land.
+Instead, this project re-centers the narrative of a balanced Arctic and the centrality of Inuit ways of life to stewarding that balance.
+And our responsibilities as southerners to cease interfering with Inuit obligations on the land.